Arthroscopy [en Español]

 - Are allergic to any medicines, including anesthetics .

-- Are taking any medicines, including blood-thinning medicines such as warfarin (Coumadin) or aspirin.
+- Are taking any medicines, including aspirin or some other blood thinner .

 - Have had any bleeding problems, including blood clots in a vein ( deep vein thrombosis, or DVT ).